FumingYang-Felix/CMU-Brain-Computer-Interface/README.md

 _______________________________________________________________________________________________________
-***** This repository is organized as follows ***** Data Structure:
+This repository is organized as follows:

-Details the organization of behavioral and neural datasets, including raw and preprocessed data formats.
+- Data Structure: Details the organization of behavioral and neural datasets, including raw and preprocessed data formats.

-Analysis Pipeline:
-Outlines the step-by-step procedures for analyzing behavioral metrics, neural data, and their combined insights.
+- Analysis Pipeline: Outlines the step-by-step procedures for analyzing behavioral metrics, neural data, and their combined insights.

-Results and Outputs:
-Summarizes key findings and provides visualization scripts for reproducing figures.
+- Results and Outputs: Summarizes key findings and provides visualization scripts for reproducing figures.